A Stunning, Modern Glass Residential Wine Cellar in a Manhattan Beach Home

 The Glass Dining Room Wine Cellar Project

-A client asked us to build a glass enclosed wine cellar in the dining room of his Manhattan Beach home in Los Angeles County.
+Together with our partners at Coastal Custom Wine Cellars and Custom Wine Cellars San Francisco, experts of residential glass wine walls, a client asked us to build a glass enclosed wine cellar in the dining room of his Manhattan Beach home in Los Angeles County.
 It was a challenging project for the team, but our client’s reaction to the finished wine cellar made all the effort worthwhile.
 We were able to transform an attractive but unremarkable dining room into a modern and contemporary piece of functional art.

 What were the impediments for the glass dining room wine cellar project?